structuredfeed/US-AI-REGULATION-FEED/README.md

 - This does not replace official publications
 - This does not guarantee regulatory compliance

+## Product Packaging

+This repository represents a jurisdiction-specific SKU within a multi-region AI regulatory dataset.

+Each SKU conforms to the same locked schema and governance model, enabling seamless combination across regions.

 ## Data Structure
 - `data/latest.json` — the most recent US AI related regulatory item
 - `data/archive.json` — historical archive of all accepted items